 The first step is to download the database of Geolocation information.
-In this guide, we will be using the MaxMind GeoLite2 Database in the binary format (.mmdb).
-You can download these files here.
+(In this step-by-step guide, we will use the MaxMind GeoLite2 Database in the binary format (.mmdb).
+You can download these files here.)

-Once you have downloaded the files, the next step is to store the geolocation database on all servers running Graylog, and ensure the file permissions are set to allow Graylog the ability to read the file.
-In this example, the file is located at /etc/graylog/server/GeoLite2-City.mmdb
+Once you have downloaded the files, the next step is to store the geolocation database on all servers running Graylog and then set the file permissions to allow Graylog to read the file.
+In this example, the file’s location is here: at /etc/graylog/server/GeoLite2-City.mmdb

-Now we need to configure the Lookup Table to read the database when an input is given to it.
-We will first create the data adapter under System -> Lookup Tables and Select “Data Adapters”.
-On this page, select “Create data adapter”, and fill in one like below:
+Next, we need to configure the Lookup Table to read the database when an input is added.
+We will first create the data adapter under System -> Lookup Tables and Select “Data Adapters.”
+On this page, select “Create data adapter,” and fill in one like below:

 Next, we need to create a Cache with the “Create cache” button like below:

-In the last step in the Lookup Table, we need to create the table itself, using the created data adapter and cache from the last two steps:
+In the last step in the Lookup Table, we need to create the table itself, using the created data adapter and cache from the previous two steps:

-Now that the lookup table has been created and is ready for use, we need to create a pipeline rule to utilize it, and add in the metadata to each message with an IP address.
+Now that we have created the lookup table and it’s ready for use, we need to create a pipeline rule to utilize it and add the metadata to each message with an IP address.

 Go to (System -> Pipelines) and under the “Manage rules” we will need to create a new rule.
 Give it a description so you can remember it, and in the Rule Source put: